When Barack Obama moved into the White House, many felt a sense of optimism despite the vast challenges facing America. Such...More

 On the 75th anniversary of the publication of Gone With the Wind, David O’Connell explores how Margaret Mitchell’s Irish background influenced her writing.
 Writing in the second edition...More

 The first American golfer to win the U.S. Open — and the youngest.
-When Rory McIlroy walked down the 18th fairway at Congressional on June 19, the TV flashed a list of six young golfers who won...More
+When Rory McIlroy walked down the 18th fairway at Congressional on June 19, 2011 the TV flashed a list of six young golfers...More

 John Barry, the father of the American Navy, went to seas as a child to escape the Irish penal laws and rose to command the entire U.S. fleet.
 Tim McGrath writes that Barry’s skills as a...More